Legedith/Sirius_WhatsApp_Bot/README.md

 A simple assistant for Whatsapp

 ## Usage
-Clone repo, chromedriver should be in the same folder.
+Clone repo, chromedriver should be in the same folder (Download appropriate version from [here](https://chromedriver.chromium.org/downloads)).
 Only requirement is selenium.
 Install it with pip.
 Open your whatsapp and make a new group named "Sirius".
 Alternatively, in the script change 'name' to any group or contact name you already have in your phone.
 Use as follows : Sirius command parameters.
 To change the invocation, set phrase to whatever you want.
 Please not as of now most things are case sensitive.